JosephCliffordPerry/Fly_survival_application/README.md

 individual scripts required

-load script using reticulate and miniconda to generate a functional version of python

-load script for ffmpeg

-AVI processer using ffmpeg making a temp folder full of tifs
+avi processer using bundled ffmpeg with shiny us <- functional

-yolo inference script that builds up the puparation history dataframe
+yolo inference multi model script that builds up the puparation history dataframe

 shiny environment that loads three steps of human interacting pupariation software and is used as a GUI